-Secondary Education: Master of Education (M.Ed.)
+Secondary Education: Master of Education (M.Ed.) in Curriculum and Instruction

-The Master of Education (M.Ed.) with an emphasis in secondary education is a thirty (30) hour program that enhances the knowledge and skills of content teachers in the secondary (7 – 12) classroom.
+The Master of Education (M.Ed.) with an emphasis in Secondary Education is a thirty (30) hour program that enhances the knowledge and skills of content teachers in the secondary (7 – 12) classroom.
 The candidate may choose one of four content areas as a specialization: English, mathematics, science (biology, chemistry, physics) or social studies.
 The program allows for two options: Option I is geared toward candidates who wish to remain as high school teachers, while Option II is for candidates who wish to pursue employment at the community college level.
 The program addresses current state and national standards with special emphases placed on lifelong learning, research findings and innovative curricula.

 Applicants to the program must meet these requirements: